mdda/deep-learning-workshop/ideas.md

    *  [SARM](https://arxiv.org/abs/1608.04062v1) :: Ohh, there's already a retraction : (https://arxiv.org/pdf/1608.04062v2.pdf)
       *  In all, while it is all possible to construct a SARM-VGG model in hours, by choosing all subsets randomly, the performance will not be guaranteed.
       *  The current implementation for SARM-VGG will bring in dramatically higher complexity and can take multiple days.
+      *  Reddit comment :
+         *   Yes, but the part about sparse coding being the fixed point of that particular recurrent neural network defined in terms of the dictionary matrix provides a theoretical motivation for using K-SVD to learn the weights even in the "aggressive approximation".
+         *   I found that part of the paper interesting.
+The confusing part was that in the main experiment on ImageNet they did not seem to use sparse coding at all, they instead seemed to use convolutional PCA or LDA, although that part was difficult to parse.

 *  [Cocktail party problem](https://indico.io/blog/biased-debrief-of-the-boston-deep-learning-conference/)
   *  Signal processing problem where multiple speech signals are mixed in a single channel,